tryigit/XiaomiFboEnable/README.md

 Increases the storage life of your phone.

 >[!TIP]
->You can enable FBO Chart using HyperCeiler Lsposed module (Security Hook).
+>You can enable FBO Chart using HyperCeiler Lsposed module (Security App Hook).